yunseokim05/idx-exchange-project/README.md

 - **448,022 records**
 - **84 original columns**

-Additional validation flag columns are added during the Weeks 4–5 cleaning process.
+Additional validation and engineered feature columns are added during the cleaning and feature engineering stages.

 ---